AODQ/monte-toad/README.md

 # Monte Toad

 Ongoing WIP project animation renderer.
-The majority of the feature-set is C-ABI plugin-based with native support for hot-reloading.
+The majority of the feature-set is plugin-based with native support for hot-reloading.

 # External Dependencies

+current goal is to have most external dependencies be part of the build process using git submodules

 - ASSIMP
-- GLM
 - OpenMP
 - spdlog
 - fmt